Last Updated on December 30, 2020 by Tina

 In Bali, I met a girl from Brunei named Hyatt and Camille from the Philippines in the Nusa Penida tour I booked through Klook.
 I also did the Uluwatu Temple Sunset tour with them.

 In Vietnam, I met another Taiwanese girl named Ariel during my Mekong River tour.
 In Cambodia, I met Lenita, a Samoan flight attendant living in Australia.
 She was my roommate in the hostel and I spent my birthday with her.
-We checked out the cave, tried the food in a famous restaurant in Kampot and did the Sunset River Cruise.
+We checked out the cave, tried the food in a famous restaurant in Kampot, and did the Sunset River Cruise.

 In Myanmar, I met Monica, a Mexican who was my roommate at the hostel in Inle.
 We met again when I was Yangon and went for lunch to catch up.
 Then we met again in Hanoi and went to check out the train street together.
 When she came to Manila last October, I showed her Intramuros.

 In Laos, I met so many Asians in my hostel.
 One of them is Josephine, the third Taiwanese I met last year.
 She was my roommate, and we explored many places in Luang Prabang together.
 We climbed Mt.
 Phousi at 10 in the evening, then crossed the bamboo bridge afterward and stayed there for quite some time, just listening to the sound of the river.
 I also did the two-day slow boat journey from Luang Prabang to Huay Xai in Laos.
-Then we crossed the land border to Chiang Kong, Thailand and spent the night there with her.
+Then we crossed the land border to Chiang Kong, Thailand, and spent the night there with her.
 I had a great time with her, I kind of got sad when we had to separate ways in Chiang Rai.

 In Laos also, I met Miyu, a Japanese photographer.
 She was also my roommate in the hostel.
 Together with Josephine, we crossed the second bamboo bridge in Luang Prabang to watch the sunset then explored the night market afterward.

 Another girl I met at the hostel was Nadia from Malaysia.
-I started a conversation with her after the girl serving our breakfast made a mistake of giving me the food she ordered.
+I started a conversation with her after the girl serving our breakfast made the mistake of giving me the food she ordered.
 During that time she said she’s doing volunteer work at a hospital in Luang Prabang.

 Other people I met at the hostel were Peng from Thailand and Julita from Indonesia.
 They were also my roommates and I met them on my last day in Laos.
 Together with Josephine, we went to have dinner together, checked out the night market then went to Utopia to hang out and have some beer.